tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 By the end of class, students will be able to:

-* Register for an API key and use the key to fetch authenticated requests using the Requests Library.
+* Register for an API key and use the key to fetch authenticated requests using the `requests` library.

 * Set/Export environment variables in Windows and Mac and retrieve them in Python.